 Christ Church Beechworth

-Installation of a ring of 6 bells was completed in 1994 and Beechworth is the first country town in Victoria and only the third in Australia to have a ring of six bells.
-Approximately forty other rings are situated in provincial or metropolitan cities around the country.
+Installation of a ring of six bells in the church tower was completed in 1994 and Beechworth became Victoria's first country town and only the third in Australia to have a ring of this number.

-The Parish of Beechworth includes the communities of Beechworth, Stanley, Wooragee, Hurdle Flat, Silver Creek, Woolshed Valley, Everton, Eldorado, The Beechworth Health Care Services, and H.M.
-Prison Beechworth.
+Beechworth Anglican Parish supports the communities of Beechworth, Stanley, Wooragee, Hurdle Flat, Silver Creek, Woolshed Valley, Everton and Eldorado, Beechworth Health Service and Beechworth Correctional Centre.

 St Jude's Eldorado

-Classified by the National Trust in 1962, this beautifully maintained church, one of North East Victoria's historical gems, was built in 1870, at a time when men were flocking to the area in search of gold and tin.
+Classified by the National Trust in 1962, this beautifully maintained church, one of North East Victoria's architectural jewels, was built in 1870 at a time when men were flocking to the area in search of gold and tin.
 Stonemasons Nicol Turner and James Scott built the church from local granite, and it was opened for worship in 1871.
-The story goes that a Foundation Stone was laid on 12th October 1870, however it seems to have disappeared.
-Even the army, who came in with a mine detector in 1954, hoping to find the metal box usually buried under foundation stones, failed to discover it.
-Shortly afterwards a commemorative stone was laid instead.
+The story goes that a foundation stone was laid on October 12, 1870, but it seems to have disappeared.
+Even the army, which came with a mine detector in 1954 hoping to find the metal box usually buried under foundation stones, failed to discover it.
+Shortly afterwards a commemorative stone was laid in its place.

 Other stories attached to items inside the Church are just as fascinating.
-The Brass Altar rails were a gift from the Church of St. James the Less, at Mt.
-Eliza.
-The Font was given in memory of Edgar B. Dawson, a highly respected Lay Reader at Eldorado, Milawa and Whorouly, who was one of the 133 drowned when the passenger ship "Quetta" hit a submerged rock off Cape York in 1890, and sank in three minutes.
-The stained glass windows are memorials, one to those parishioners who lost their lives in the 2 world wars, and the other to 3 former worshippers.
+The brass altar rails were a gift from the Church of St. James the Less at Mount Eliza, south of Melbourne.
+The font was given in memory of Edgar B. Dawson, a highly respected lay reader at Eldorado, Milawa and Whorouly, who was among 133 people drowned when the passenger ship Quetta hit a submerged rock off Cape York in 1890 and sank in three minutes.
+The stained glass windows are memorials, one to those parishioners who lost their lives in the two world wars, and the other to three former worshippers.

-St. Jude's is part of the Parish of Beechworth, and today a small but dedicated band worship in the church weekly, while other activites take place in the Guild Hall.
-The Church is a popular venue for Weddings, and is frequently visited by members of families with historical connections to Eldorado.
+St. Jude's is part of the Parish of Beechworth, and today a small but dedicated congregation worships weekly, while other activities take place in the Guild Hall.
+The church is a popular venue for weddings, and is frequently visited by members of families with historical connections to Eldorado.